Staff profile

 Current Research Activities

-Broadly, my research interests focus on the relationships between literature, natural philosophy (aka early 'science'), and theology in England, circa 1500-1700; I am particularly interested in the ways that literary texts represent knowing and knowledge as an embodied, passionate, and historically situated set of practices and experiences.
+My research interests are diverse, but they focus on the relationships between literature, natural philosophy (aka early 'science'), and theology in England, circa 1500-1700.
+I am particularly interested in the ways that literary texts represent various forms of knowing and knowledge as an embodied, passionate, and historically situated set of practices and experiences.

-I am also in the process of completing a short book, or 'minigraph', titled Knowledge and Power: A Polemical History, which grows out of the first section of my longer Error and Ecstasy monograph.
-This book explores the origins of the ‘knowledge is power’ aphorism in early modern England, but it also investigates the afterlife of the aphorism in Enlightenment philosophy and politics, in twentieth-century critical theory, and in modern popular, political, and educational cultures more generally.
-I show how the assertion that 'knowledge is power' has, historically, been deployed both in a spirit of empancipatory optimism, and in a spirit of cynical suspicion.
+I am currently working on two more monograph projects.
+The first, Knowledge and Power: A Critical History, explores the origins of the ‘knowledge is power’ aphorism in early modern England, as well as the afterlife of the aphorism in Enlightenment philosophy and politics, in twentieth-century critical theory, and in modern popular, political, and educational cultures.
+I show how the assertion that 'knowledge is power' has, historically, been deployed both in a spirit of empancipatory optimism, and of cynical suspicion.
 In either case, I argue, the principle is frequently inadequate, inaccurate, and even destructive, and has contributed (amongst other things) to a growing climate of anti-intellectualism in the twenty-first century.

-I have a growing interest in the field of Critical University Studies, particularly the ways in which the kinds of knowledge produced in universities in the twenty-first century is shaped by the historical, cultural, socio-economic, and personal contexts of research and teaching.
+I am also interested in the field of Critical University Studies, particularly the ways in which the kinds of knowledge produced in universities in the twenty-first century is shaped by the historical, cultural, socio-economic, and personal contexts of research and teaching.
 Some thoughts about this topic are available as a blogpost here.

 I welcome enquiries from postgraduate students with interests in intersections between literature, theology, and natural philosophy, and the senses and embodiment, in Renaissance England.